 It is believed that keeping killer whales in captivity is cruel for the following reasons:

-Captive Environment: There is no tank or aquarium in the world which is large enough to keep killer whales in anything even approaching their natural environment.
+Captive environment: There is no tank or aquarium in the world which is large enough to keep killer whales in anything even approaching their natural environment.
 In the wild killer whales swim distances of up to 100 miles a day and can easily dive to depths of around 100 metres – killer whales in captivity have to adapt to living in conditions a fraction of the size of this.
 Campaigners believe this is inherently cruel and compare keeping killer whales in artificial tanks to keeping a human being in a bathtub for their entire life.

-Breeding Issues: For unknown reasons captive killer whales are able to breed much earlier in life that wild killer whales and can also breed much more often.
+Breeding issues: For unknown reasons captive killer whales are able to breed much earlier in life that wild killer whales and can also breed much more often.
 With capturing wild young killer whales now unacceptable it is only the largest and captive oldest killer whales which wild caught and all other captive killer whales are the offspring of these killer whales.
-With only around forty-five killer whales in captivity in the world, interbreeding, and the problems this brings, is inevitable.
-For example Tilikum – a killer whale caught as a calf in the early 1980s who is currently held at Orlando Seaworld – has sired twenty-one claves with a number of females (through artificial insemination), although at least seven of these calves were stillborn or died within the first few weeks of life.
-This article highlights the inter-relations of captive killer whales – two killer whales ar Seaworld California named Ikaika and Nakai are blood related to nineteen of the twenty six killer whales Seaworld owns.
+With only around seventy killer whales in captivity in the world, interbreeding, and the problems this brings, is inevitable.
+For example Tilikum – a killer whale caught as a calf in the early 1980s who is currently held at Orlando Seaworld – has sired twenty-one calves with a number of females (through artificial insemination), although at least seven of these calves were stillborn or died within the first few weeks of life.
+This article highlights the inter-relations of captive killer whales – two killer whales at Seaworld California named Ikaika and Nakai are blood related to nineteen of the twenty six killer whales Seaworld owns.
 Indeed, most of Seaworld’s killer whales are blood related to one another.
 With such as small population it is believed that interbreeding issues and genetic defects which are associated with this are inevitable in the future.

-Stress and Psychosis: The aggressive behaviour of captive killer whales is often put down to stress.
+Stress and psychosis: The aggressive behaviour of captive killer whales is often put down to stress.
 All of the issues listed above are thought to make the killer whales frustrated and confused, leading to them attacking and acting aggressively towards humans in a way that they never would in the wild.
 In this newspaper article killer whale expert Ken Balcomb explains that captive killer whales can suffer from psychosis and display deeply unhealthy behaviour such as grinding their teeth against metal pool gates, opening their eyes extremely wide for no apparent reason and emitting vocal noises which are associated with distress.

 Aggression and Trainer Deaths

 There has never been a human death caused by a wild killer whale in the wild and attacks on humans are few and far between (and usually consdered to be caused by mistaken identity when they do happen).
 However, there have been a number of captive killer whale attacks on humans and several deaths.
 This is put down to the stress and psychosis which captive killer whales suffer and the unnatural life cycle which they are forced to endure.
-A comprehensive list of all of the captive killer whale attacks on humans are listed here.

 Notable Captive Killer Whale Attacks